CyprusTravel Guide

 Cyprus has a Mediterranean climate on its coast with hot, sunny and dry summers and mild winters.
 It’s also the hottest island in the Mediterranean!
 Sun lovers flock to the beautiful beaches in summer from June to August, which is also peak season.
 Inland the temperatures can be as high as 40°C (104°F) during these months, with no rain, while the coastal areas are cooled by sea breezes.

 Low season is in the rainy winter from mid-November to February, but the sun still shines on days with no rain.
-Daytime temperatures are around 15°C (59.8°F) on the coast so it’s a great time to visit Cyprus if you enjoy cooler temperatures and less expensive end-of-year vacations without the crowds.
+Daytime temperatures are around 15°C (59.8°F) on the coast so it’s a great time to visit Cyprus if you enjoy cooler temperatures and less expensive end-of-year holidays without the crowds.
 Up in the mountains, winter brings a dusting of snow to the peaks of Mount Olympus and temperatures are around 5°C to 10°C (41°F to 50°F) during the day.
 At night they sometimes drop to 0°C (32°F).

 The short shoulder seasons of spring and autumn are the best time to visit Cyprus when temperatures are mild, although the weather can change suddenly.
-Spring is from April to May, and autumn is from September to October with an average daily temperature of around 25°C (77°F), but once again, it differs by location.
+Spring is from April to May, and autumn is from September to October with an average daily temperature of around 25°C (77°F), but once again, it differs by location

 Don't miss out.
 Book your flight today!